 For the past 12 years of professional type work on an international level, Fontfabric has been exploring the trends and needs of the customers during the ups and downs of the industry’s market.
-We have established strong partnerships with respected worldwide vendors and committed to deliver quality typefaces in flexible bundles and under a variety of licensing options.
+We have established strong partnerships with respected worldwide vendors and are committed to delivering quality typefaces in flexible bundles and under a variety of licensing options.

-As an example, we assembled an indicative pricing for one of our most popular and newly-upgraded typefaces to date – Nexa, starting at $25 for a single style and $195 for an entire font family of 36 fonts.
+As an example, we assembled indicative pricing for one of our most popular and newly-upgraded typefaces to date – Nexa, starting at $25 for a single style and $195 for an entire font family of 36 fonts.

-*The selected number of users for the desktop licenses are for showcase purposes only.
+*The selected number of users for the desktop licenses is for showcase purposes only.
 When purchasing from the vendors we work with, you’ll be able to put any number of users of your choice.

 - If a single style is your chosen option, the desktop license varies from $25 for one user and up to $225 for 50 users.

-- The web font license’s price starts from $25 for 10,000 pageviews monthly and goes up to $750 for 10 million pageviews per month.
+- The webfont license’s price starts from $25 for 10,000 pageviews monthly and goes up to $750 for 10 million pageviews per month.